-4th Generation Senso Soshitsu (1622-97) 仙叟 宗室
+4th Generation Sensô Soshitsu (1622-97) 仙叟 宗室

-He helped to establish a flourishing tea culture in the region.
-Senso took the potter Chozaemon, a student of the 4th generation in the Raku line, Ichinyu, to Kaga, where Chozaemon established the Ohi kiln to produce tea ceramics.
+He helped to establish a flourishing tea culture in the Kaga region.
+Senso took the potter Chozaemon (a student of the 4th generation in the Raku line) to Kaga, where Chozaemon established the Ohi kiln to produce tea ceramics.
 Senso also encouraged Miyazaki Kanchi to establish a foundry to cast tea kettles there.

 In the early 1670s, his brothers Sosa and Soshu, heads of Omotesenke and Mushakojisenke, respectively, passed away, leaving him the sole elder of the three families.
 In that capacity, he held the thirteenth memorial anniversary for his father and the one-hundredth anniversary for Rikyu.
 In 1690 Senso built the Okumachiai at KOnnichian to house the Rikyû statue in connection to the 100th anniversary memorial for Rikyû Koji.